Floor Tile Types for Every Home: The Ultimate Guide

 Wooden Floor Tiles: Wooden tiles, typically made of vitrified or ceramic, replicate the look of real hardwood while offering greater durability and resistance to water and scratches.
 They are the types of floor tiles that can work well in bedrooms and living rooms, combining the warmth of wood with low maintenance.

 3D Floor Tiles: 3D floor tiles add depth and texture to floors.
-They are particularly striking as their unique patterns create an optical illusion.
+They are particularly striking, as their unique patterns create an optical illusion.
 Their materials can vary, but their maintenance usually involves regular cleaning to preserve their unique designs.
 They are gaining popularity for their ability to transform plain spaces into focal points.

 Room-by-Room Guide to Selecting Floor Tiles